 If he could tell her everything, he would.
 He wants to.
 If he could touch her in all the ways she deserves to be touched, he would.
 He wants to.
 Chapter twenty-six proves that they both want to be closer because neither can fully process just how much the other means to them.
 Nothing destroys Kaz the way seeing Inej in any sort of pain does, and we see the manifestation of this truth in Shadow and Bone’s “The Heart is an Arrow” as well.

 Kaz Brekker is a better man because of Inej Ghafa, and he is stronger because of the unwavering goodness she has brought to his life in spite of the cruel dances they’ve waltzed through in the barrel.

 Inej Ghafa is free and armored to live as she chooses because of Kaz Brekker.

-Intimacy in Crooked Kingdom is two people sensing every ounce of the other’s emotions through their physicality and expressiveness, and when Inej realizes that he is struggling, she opens up about her own aversions—the armor she’s learned to navigate through after finding home.
-She talks about how it wasn’t easy for her to be embraced, she talks about Tante Heleen and she talks about the very real, tangible fear that one day, she might see the men who’ve taken from her on the streets.
+Intimacy in Crooked Kingdom is two people sensing every ounce of the other’s emotions through their physicality and expressiveness, and when Inej realizes that he is struggling, she opens up about her own aversions—the armor she’s learned to navigate through after finding a home.
+She talks about how it wasn’t easy for her to be embraced, she talks about Tante Heleen, and she talks about the very real, tangible fear that one day, she might see the men who’ve taken from her on the streets.